29 Native Plants For North Carolina Gardens

 hardiness-zones hardiness zones 3 to 9

 Anyone wanting to attract butterflies should have butterfly milkweed in their landscape.
-This plant is the larval host plant for the Monarch butterfly caterpillar and, therefore, necessary for the conservation of Monarch butterflies.
+This plant is the larval host plant for the Monarch butterfly caterpillar and is necessary for the conservation of Monarch butterflies.

 This native North Carolina perennial is popular with many other species of butterfly, as well as bees and other pollinators.
 This native plant is low-maintenance and can be easily started from seed.
 The flowers are bright orange, showy, and bloom from mid to late summer.